-The onboard hardware monitor is able to detect the CPU Fan Speed, Power Supply Fan Speed, and Chassis Fan Speed in Rotations Per Minute (RPM).
-The labels on the motherboard do not match the BIOS and should follow these instead: Power is CPU_FAN, CPU is CHA1_FAN, and Chassis is CHA2_FAN.
+The onboard hardware monitor is able to detect the Chassis Fan Speed, CPU Fan Speed, and the Power Supply Fan Speed in Rotations Per Minute (RPM).
 These values refresh upon any key entries in the BIOS setup screen.
 Set to Ignore if one of these are not used so that error messages will not be given.